dndworld/dndworld.github.io/Downtime and Lifestyle/dtd.md

 ---
-label: Downtime Days
+label: Downtime Days (DTDs)
 order: 9
 icon:
 ---
 # Downtime Days
-**DownTime Days (DTD)** activities can enable you to earn some extra gold, copy spells, and other neat features.
+**Downtime Day (DTD)** activities can enable you to earn some extra gold, copy spells, and other neat features.

 ## DownTime Days (DTD) Rules